pdmosses/metaborg.github.io/docs/release/note/vnext.md

 ## Changes

+### 32-bit binary support

 - Remove `sdf2table` and `implodePT` dependencies on CoreUtils.
 - Print `sdf2table` and `implodePT` output to `/tmp/sdf2table.log` and `/tmp/implodePT.log` respectively.

+### Stratego 2

+- Improved performance of clean build by reusing more work between compilation and analysis in the editor.